Denver Gold: Demise of the franchise and the league

 The Gold would have been in an impossible position even without their attendance figures falling through the floor after the USFL announced it would move to the fall.
 Staying at Mile High Stadium would have been a logistical nightmare, and no other stadium in the area was large enough or suitable enough for temporary use.

-In hopes of finding a way out of a bad situation, Spedding announced in November that he planned to move the Gold to Portland, Oregon to take the place of the departed Portland Breakers.
+Realizing it would be untenable to stay in Denver, Spedding announced in November that he planned to move the Gold to Portland, Oregon to take the place of the departed Portland Breakers.
 However, just three months later, Spedding sold the Gold's player contracts to the Jacksonville Bulls.
 Although the move was billed as a merger, Spedding retained the Gold's intellectual properties.
 He seriously considered joining Bassett's proposed spring football league before Bassett's failing health prevented that league from launching.
 Instead Spedding, Bassett, and the USFL as a whole were doomed by the ill-advised attempt to move the playing season to the fall in 1986 in direct competition with the more-established NFL.

 The USFL's high-stakes anti-trust suit against the NFL ended in an award of only US$3.00 to the USFL.
 The jury cited the league's abandonment of Denver and several other major markets as one reason why it awarded the USFL only nominal damages.
 With no new funds to cover its high spending, the USFL cancelled its 1986 season and folded.